-Our Museum is currently open from 9-4:30pm and closed on Thanksgiving and Christmas Day.
+Our Museum is currently open from 9-5:00pm through Labor Day.
+Fall/Winter hours 10-4pm.
+Closed on Thanksgiving and Christmas Day.

 Gold Rush Days occur the second Saturday of each month from 1 to 4pm.
 Many special exhibits are open and hands-on activities are led by volunteers in period attire throughout the afternoon.
 Call 209-588-9128 for details.

 Special School programs designed to meet state curriculum standards for 4th graders are offered from September-June. $40 per class.
 Students enjoy an hour-long history program at the museum led by park staff, including a bucket brigade.
 Then students walk to the original brick schoolhouse for an hour-long 1860s living history school program.
 Registration forms for the program are available by clicking the School Programs link on the right side of the page.
 Programs are popular and fill quickly.

 Three downloadable lesson plans focused on 4th grade curriculum culminating with a ranger from Columbia interacting with the class via video conference.

 December 6 & 7, beginning around 6:00 pm and running every 15 minutes

 Take a walk through Columbia on a lamplight-led tour by our costumed volunteers!
 This year's theme is set in the style of Wilkie Collins-that's right, it's a mystery!
 Follow your guide from venue to venue and watch the play all come together in the end.
 It's sure to be a night to remember!
 Reservations are recommended and can be made after September 1st.
 Please call (209) 588-9128 for more information.

 December 14, 15, 21, 22; 12-3pm each day